RubyFocus/Issue1-VariableScope/README.md

 Also, you should have Git installed on your computer and a Github account.
 If you need some help, please visit https://help.github.com/ for instructions on getting setup.

+While just about any text editor will do, I suggest trying [Sublime Text 2](www.sublimetext.com), [TextMate](www.macromates.com), or [Emacs](www.gnu.org/s/emacs).

-#### Exercises ####
+#### To Complete the Exercises ####

 Create a folder in your terminal and clone the repository.
-Replace the "__" in the tests with your answers and when you are done run the exercise files to get your results.
+Open the file in your text editor and replace the "__" in the tests with your answers and when you are done run the exercise files to get your results.

 For example, to run glob_var.rb, use the 'ruby glob_var.rb' command from the command line prompt of the appropriate folder.